pafoster/refs.txt/README.md

 ### Key-Value Tags
 Tool developers may define functionality (e.g. formatting rules) around key-value tags.
 Common key-value tags are:
 * `h:1` specifies that an item should be hidden from view.
-We can use this to pre-register certain topic/project tags for auto-completion.
+We can use this to pre-register certain topic/project tags for auto-completion and give them a description, e.g. `0001-01-01 h:1 @thesis/ch1 Chapter 1`.
 * `doi:myDoi` specifies a DOI.